mikebgrep/forkapi/README.md

    - 🪶 SQLite database support.
    - 🌐︎ FE ready made web application [fork.recipes](https://github.com/mikebgrep/fork.recipes)
    - 🔎 Search endpoints supporting pagination
-   - 🤖 (AI Scrape page to recipe soon will be added ..)
+   - 🤖 AI Scrape page to recipe (scrape functionality that save a recipe by given a valid url)
+   - 🤖 ( More coming soon...)

 ### Documentation
 You can sneek peek into  the [documentation](https://mikebgrep.github.io/forkapi/) of the API. \